 Under most circumstances, the approval of a majority of the common units, excluding common units held by our general partner and its affiliates, is required for the withdrawal of our general partner prior to December 31, 2015 in a manner that would cause dissolution of our partnership.

 Please read "-Withdrawal or Removal of the General Partner".

-Not less than $66^2/3\%$ of the outstanding units, voting as a single class, including units held by our general partner and its affiliates.
+Removal of the general partner Not less than $66^{2}/3\%$ of the outstanding units, voting as a single class, including units held by our general partner and its affiliates.
 Please read "-Withdrawal or Removal of the General Partner".

-Our general partner may transfer all, but not less than all, of its general partner interest in us without a vote of our unitholders to an affiliate or another person in connection with its merger or consolidation with or into, or sale of all or substantially all of its assets, to such person.
+Transfer of the general partner interest Our general partner may transfer all, but not less than all, of its general partner interest in us without a vote of our unitholders to an affiliate or another person in connection with its merger or consolidation with or into, or sale of all or substantially all of its assets, to such person.
 The approval of a majority of the common units, excluding common units held by the general partner and its affiliates, is required in other circumstances for a transfer of the general partner interest to a third party prior to December 31, 2015.
 See "-Transfer of General Partner Units".